jupyterlab/jupyter-collaboration/docs/source/developer/contributing.md

 ### Code Styling

-`jupyter_collaboration` has adopted automatic code formatting so you shouldn't need to worry too much about your code style.
+`jupyter-collaboration` has adopted automatic code formatting so you shouldn't need to worry too much about your code style.
 As long as your code is valid, the pre-commit hook should take care of how it should look.